jianghuaw/install-nodepool/README.md

 Now you need to create a key to be used to communicate with the box:

-    ssh-keygen -f ubuntu.key -N ""
+    ssh-keygen -f ubuntu.key -N "" -C "osci-controller"

-And another one to be used by nodepool
+And another one to be used by nodepool:

+    ssh-keygen -f nodepool.key -N "" -C "osci-nodepool"

+And one to be used by jenkins:

-    ssh-keygen -f osci.key -N ""
+    ssh-keygen -f jenkins.key -N "" -C "osci-jenkins"

 To enable passwordless authentication to the new system, load an agent and add the key: